k3ttl3gurl/finalprojectRClass/Code/README.md

 - Statistical Modeling: Tables in manuscript
 - Visualization: .png

+## Documentation for Phylogenetic Tree
+* Purpose: Summarize host species in phylogenetic tree, mostly for practice

 ## Order of Execution:

 Run Script 1 (Data Processing and Cleaning) first to prepare the data.